 The IEEE 802.11 base standard is a Frame document.

-The downside of using Frame is that there's a fair amount of manual cut and paste (and adjustment) required to get text from approved submissions into the draft, and it is even harder for submission authors to get material from the draft.
+The downside of using Frame is that there's a fair amount of manual copy and paste (and adjustment) required to get text from approved submissions into the draft, and it is even harder for submission authors to get material from the draft.

 On balance, it is recommended that Frame is used for all amendments of length > 100 pages.

 The comments for Word apply also to OpenOffice.
 Acceptance of documents in OpenOffice format is a recent (writing in 2011) change by the IEEE-SA.
-There are some (TBC) practical difficulties in setting up OpenOffice to create .pdfs in the format expected.
+Note: Libreoffice is a fork of the original OpenOffice development.
+Both projects are continuing development.
+Unless otherwise noted, all comments about OpenOffice apply to Libreoffice and any other derivatives.

+Which source file format versions are acceptable to IEEE-SA?

+Frame support in the IEEE-SA languished at version 7.2 for many years.
+They have recently adopted Frame 8 and then Frame 9 in short order.
+They can take Frame in any of these versions, but will now give it back only in Frame 9 format.

+Unless there is a good reason, the latest version of Frame should be used.

+There are no IEEE-SA rules about the Word document format (“doc” vs “docx”) is acceptable.
+Both should be acceptable because Office 2007 is now widely deployed.

+There are likewise no rules about versions / types of OpenOffice/LibreOffice document files.
+Any format that can be read by the current version should be acceptable.

+TBD – validate these statements with Michelle.

 Creating your first draft